-Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices which includes foreign currency risk, interest rate risk and other price risk.
+Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices which includes interest rate risk, foreign currency risk and other price risk.

-The Company was not subject to significant interest rate risk, as its only fixed-interest investments were short term in nature.
+The Company is not subject to significant interest rate risk, as its only fixed-interest investments were short term in nature.